Our story: New Year 2019 update on timeshare mis-selling and court victories

-In this edition of our newsletter, we update you with our latest news and stories along with a 2018 round-up.
+In this edition, we share our latest news and case updates, along with a round-up of key results from 2018.

-We hope you find this newsletter interesting and should you have any queries relating to any of our stories featured, please contact us here.
+We hope you find it useful.
+If you have any questions about any of the stories featured, please get in touch.

-M1 legal lawyer Adriana Stoyanova commented; “When the UK Financial Conduct Authority (FCA) took over responsibility for regulating consumer credit from the Office of Fair Trading (OFT) on 1st April 2014, it promised tougher measures aiming to protect consumers and restore public confidence in the sector.
+M1 Legal lawyer Adriana Stoyanova commented: “When the UK Financial Conduct Authority (FCA) took over responsibility for regulating consumer credit from the Office of Fair Trading (OFT) on 1 April 2014, it promised tougher measures aiming to protect consumers and restore public confidence in the sector.

 “It seems, however, that before that date and during the transition period some companies involved in the sector still did not comply with the legal requirements imposed under the applicable legislation.”